Menenia gens

-The gens Menenia was a very ancient and illustrious patrician house at ancient Rome from the earliest days of the Roman Republic to the first half of the fourth century BC.
+The gens Menenia was an ancient and very illustrious patrician house at ancient Rome from the earliest days of the Roman Republic to the first half of the fourth century BC.
 The first of the family to obtain the consulship was Agrippa Menenius Lanatus in 503 BC.
-The gens eventually drifted into obscurity, although its members were still living in the first century BC.
+The gens eventually drifted into obscurity, although a few Menenii are still attested in the epigraphy of the late Republic and imperial times.

 Origin

 During the first secession of the plebs in 493 BC, Agrippa Menenius Lanatus, the former consul, was despatched by the Senate as an emissary to the plebeians, who were gathered on the Mons Sacer.
-He said that he was sprung from the plebs, although he and several generations of his descendants held the consulship at a time when it was open only to the patricians.
-This suggests that the Menenii must have been made patricians, probably during the reign of one of the later Roman kings.
+He said that he was sprung from the plebs, although he and several generations of his descendants held the consulship at a time when, according to the historians of the late Republic, it was open only to the patricians.
+This suggests that the Menenii had recently been made patricians, probably during the reign of one of the later Roman kings.

 Praenomina

 The Menenii are known to have used the praenomina Agrippa, Gaius, Titus and Lucius.
 Together with the gens Furia, they were amongst the only patrician families to make regular use of the praenomen Agrippa, which was later revived as a cognomen in many families.
 For this reason, later sources erroneously refer to members of this gens as Menenius Agrippa.

-Licinus, the praenomen of one of the Menenii, was likewise a rare name, meaning upturned.
-Like Agrippa, Licinus was later known primarily as a surname, but it is most frequently confused with the nomen Licinius, which was probably derived from it, although perhaps connected to the Etruscan lecne, which seems to have been its equivalent.
-Livy preserves the praenomen as Licinius, but later historians appear to have amended it to the more common praenomen Lucius.
+Licinus, the praenomen of one of the Menenii, was likewise a rare name, meaning upturned, originally refererring to the bearer's nose.
+This was ordinarily a cognomen, or surname, though here used as a praenomen.
+It is frequently confused with the nomen Licinius, which was probably derived from it, although perhaps connected to the Etruscan lecne, which seems to have been its equivalent.
+Licinus is expressly given in the Fasti Capitolini, while Livy renders it as Licinius, and some later historians have amended it to the more common praenomen Lucius.

 Branches and cognomina

-The only cognomen associated with the Menenii is Lanatus.
+The only cognomen associated with the Menenii of the early Republic is Lanatus.
 This surname is derived from the Latin adjective, meaning "wooly", and perhaps originally referred to a person with particularly fine, curly, or abundant hair.